-1Official status packages that are sent to the GameController can be sent in addition to this message.

-• Team specific debug information may be sent to an external computer owned by the team.
+- Additional status update packets that are sent to the GameController. - Team specific debug information may be sent to an external computer owned by the team.
 A robot may send debug information at most once every 2 s in a single UDP packet.